TobiasElssner/EMST-Transitions/README.txt

 Implementation of the 2-D Case of Monma & Suri's "Transitions in Geometric Minimum Spanning Trees" as part of my Bachelor's Thesis.
 The Algorithm, however, seems to produce Errors.
-See "Main.pdf" for more details, and run the GUI.
+See "Main.pdf" and run the GUI for more details.

 Python Requirements: